-If you are in the position of employing and onboarding staff remotely here are our five top tips for a production and engaging employee experience:
+If you are in the position of employing and onboarding staff remotely, here are our five top tips for a production and engaging employee experience:

-2. Integration into the team
+- Integration into the team

 Using a mentor or creating a “buddy” system can also be beneficial, someone other than their line manager to guide them through the onboarding process.

-3. Provide an Individualised Onboarding Plan
+- Provide an Individualized Onboarding Plan

-4. Provide breaks
+- Provide breaks

 Mix up your breaks throughout the onboarding process.
 Having a 10-minute break every 45 minutes can feel too regimented, turning the day into individual chunks instead of a cohesive experience.
-Breaks shouldn’t just be momentary pauses in the action — they should give you flexibility to spread out the onboarding process as much as you need to.
+Breaks shouldn’t just be momentary pauses — they should give you flexibility to spread out the onboarding process as much as you need to.

-Although you will have a clear agenda of things you want to accomplish during the remote onboarding you still need to ensure you make a human connection.
+Although you will have a clear agenda of things you want to accomplish during the remote onboarding, you still need to ensure you make a human connection.

-Ask them about their goals in their new role, how they feel about working remotely, and if they have any concerns you can help allay — ensure you take an interest and build a connection will support a positive working relationship.
+Ask them about their goals in their new role, how they feel about working remotely, and if they have any concerns you can help allay — ensure you take an interest and build a connection to support a positive working relationship.
 Engagement isn’t just about asking questions, though — it’s also about how you ask them.
 Be direct and friendly, and make sure you keep good eye contact.

 If your business is onboarding or recruiting new hires, please get in touch with Lodge Court.